dhcho0622/Dan-Jason-Mod-1-Project/README.md

  * Seaborn

 ## Data Collection
-A quick review of Box Offie Mojo, TMDB, IMDB & Rotten Tomatoes revealed that that the collecting data from the first two sources would be the place course of action.
-We deemed with the organized format of the website Box Office Mojo web scrapping using BeautifulSoup would be the best tool.
+A quick review of Box Offie Mojo, TMDB, IMDB & Rotten Tomatoes revealed that that collecting data from the first two sources would be the best course of action.
+We deemed with the organized format of Box Office Mojo web scrapping using BeautifulSoup would be the best tool.
 Because of TMDB's API friendly user interface we utilized Json & Requests to do our API pull.
 We ulitmately were able to combine these two sets of film data along their IMDB movie ids.

 **Web Scraping**